B2B Demand Generation Glossary

 Demand Generation

 Demand generation is the systematic process of creating awareness and interest in your solution among target accounts before they enter an active buying cycle.
-Unlike lead generation, which captures existing demand, demand generation creates new demand through education, expertise, and relationship building across early demand states.
+Lead generation captures demand that already exists.
+Demand generation builds it from scratch, through education, expertise, and sustained relationship building across early demand states, long before a prospect is ready to talk to sales.
 The goal is pipeline predictability through consistent market presence.

 Related Terms: Demand Creation, Lead Generation, Pipeline Generation